 Steps to Become a Freelance 2D Animator

-Decide if 2D Animation is Right for You
+Decide If 2D Animation is Right for You

 Get Trained in 2D Animation

-The next step is one of the most straightforward: you’ll need actually to learn 2D animation skills.
+The next step is one of the most straightforward: you’ll actually need to learn 2D animation skills.
 While most animators get this training as part of a four-year degree program, there are viable alternatives for students who want to accelerate their learning.
 Noble Desktop offers comprehensive animation training in their Motion Graphics Certificate program, which aims to take students from relative novices (some knowledge of Illustrator and Photoshop is required) to professional 2D Animators in only a few months of study.
-This course will provide students with immersive, hands-on training in tools like Premiere Pro, After Effects, and Adobe Cinema 4D, and the projects that students build in this course will be ideally suited for their design portfolio once they enter the market, since the hands-on instruction mirrors the kinds of projects that you can expect to work on in a professional capacity.
+This course will provide students with immersive, hands-on training in tools like Premiere Pro, After Effects, and Adobe Cinema 4D, and the projects students build in this course will be ideally suited for their design portfolio once they enter the market, since the hands-on instruction mirrors the kinds of projects you can expect to work on in a professional capacity.

 Search for Jobs